Limmen/csle/README.md

 ### **Emulation System**

 CLSE includes a system for emulating large scale IT infrastructures, cyber attacks, and client populations.
-The emulation system executes on a cluster of machines that runs a virtualization layer provided by Docker containers and virtual links.
-It implements network isolation and traffic shaping on the containers using network namespaces and the NetEm module in the Linux kernel.
-Resource constraints of the containers, e.g., CPU and memory constraints, are enforced using cgroups.
 The emulation system can be used to collect traces and to evaluate security policies.

 ### **Simulation System**